dotnet/docs/docs/framework/winforms/advanced/walkthrough-creating-new-wpf-content-on-windows-forms-at-design-time.md

  Creating a new WPF control and adding it to your project is as easy as adding any other item to your project.
 The Windows Forms Designer works with a particular kind of control named *composite control*, or *user control*.
 For more information about WPF user controls, see <xref:System.Windows.Controls.UserControl>.

 > [!NOTE]
->  The <xref:System.Windows.Controls.UserControl?displayProperty=fullName> type for WPF is distinct from the user control type provided by Windows Forms, which is also named <xref:System.Windows.Forms.UserControl?displayProperty=fullName>.
+>  The <xref:System.Windows.Controls.UserControl?displayProperty=nameWithType> type for WPF is distinct from the user control type provided by Windows Forms, which is also named <xref:System.Windows.Forms.UserControl?displayProperty=nameWithType>.

 #### To create a new WPF control